Skip to main content

 Community Association

-For the residents of West Lake, Sheba’s Island, Wesley Acres and other small communities situated around the shores of West Lake
+For the residents of West Lake and communities situated along the shores of West Lake and within the West Lake Watershed.

-The Executive, Board and Members of the West Lake Community Association are grateful to be able to live, learn and work in this traditional indigenous territory of the Anishinaabe, Huron-Wendat and Haudenosaunee/Iroquois people.
-We share in the responsibilities and obligations as stewards of the land and water.
+The Executive, Board and Members of the West Lake Community Association are grateful to be able to live, learn and work in this traditional indigenous territory of the Anishinaabe, Huron-Wendat and Haudenosaunee/Iroquois peoples.
+These peoples agreed to sharing obligations and responsibilities as stewards of the land and water.
+We respectfully recognize that these are our shared obligations in partnership to continue to protect the land and water, and we acknowledge all those who have come before us.

 Become a